Home

 Color & Texture

-• Generally, keep the color scheme mellow and soft.
+• Generally, keep the color scheme mellow and soft, with a few deeper hues for accents (but nothing even remotely loud or garish).

-• Keep patterns on a small scale if you're going for a traditional country decorating style – choose larger designs if you want a bold look.
+• Keep patterns to a small scale if you're going for traditional country style decorating - choose larger designs if you want a bold look.

-• Colorwash the walls if that is appropriate for your home, but keep the wash very light and subtle.
+• Colorwash the walls if that combines well with your flooring and furniture, but keep the wash very light and subtle.

 The next step is to combine textures that suggest a handmade quality:

-Country style decorating can work even in the most nondescript city apartment if you combine interesting, irregular, ‘nobbly’ textures that have a natural, 'artisan' feel to them.
+Country style decorating can work even in the most nondescript city apartment if you combine interesting, irregular, 'nobbly' textures that have a natural, handcrafted feel to them.

-You’ll find more ideas - and pictures of examples - in the following articles:
+You'll find more rustic decorating ideas - and pictures of rustic interior design - in the following articles:

 Getting the Look, Part 2: